nextcloud/documentation/admin_manual/configuration/configuration_file_sharing.rst

 .. figure:: ../images/sharing-user-local.png

-.. note::In older versions of ownCloud, you could set an expiration date on both local and public shares.
+.. note:: In older versions of ownCloud, you could set an expiration date on both local and public shares.
 Now you can set an expiration date only on public shares, and local shares do not expire when public shares expire.
 The only way to "expire" a local share is to click the trash can icon to un-share your files.

 Creating Persistent File Shares
 -------------------------------